 Learning in the garden.
-Art projects on the terrace.
 Making new friends.
 Curious minds playing, exploring and discovering.
 What does she want to learn today?

 The Little School offers a nurturing learning environment for our youngest Yorkies.
 The classrooms are wide-open spaces where the girls can learn, explore and play.
 Outside, the girls tend the garden, play on the jungle gym or do project work on the patio.

 The Little School emphasizes the importance of play for young children in their early years.
 Play allows the girls to develop self-regulation and cooperation skills.
 It helps them develop complex language and vocabulary, problem solve and think flexibly.
 Through play, they can make scientific, mathematical and social discoveries.
 Play helps them learn persistence and develop their memory skills.